2trainzz/CS3600-Post-Award-Grant-Management/README.md

 # CS3600-Post-Award-Grant-Management

 This is a project for Professor Hasan Jamil's CS3600 Databases class.
+Carla Kolze and Amanda Board work on this project together.

 This project is for post-award grant management.
 After a grant is awarded to a professor, the spending requests can be complicated to keep track of and approve.